If you're tired of action-packed movies and simply want to watch something ‘nice' then Sweet Magnolias is for you.

 The friends in question are Maddie Townsend, Dana Sue Sullivan and Helen Decatur.
-Each has her own personal and professional difficulties but all come together to sort their troubles out over a few margaritas.
+Each has her own personal and professional difficulties, but all come together to sort their troubles out over sweet tea and a few margaritas.

 Maddie (JoAnna Garcia Swisher) is in the process of getting divorced from her cheating husband (Chris Klein) who got his new girlfriend pregnant.
-She is also juggling being unemployed and three children including two teenagers.
+She is also juggling being unemployed with having three children including two teenagers.

-Dana Sue (Brooke Elliott) is also separated from her husband, for reasons unknown, and is the owner and head chef of a restaurant called Sullivans.
+Dana Sue (Brooke Elliott) is also separated from her husband and is the owner and head chef of a restaurant called Sullivans.
 She too has a teenage daughter.

 Helen (Heather Headley) is an accomplished lawyer and though single has decided that she wants to have a child before time runs out.